controlplaneio/netassert/README.md

 ./netassert test/test-k8s.yaml
 ```

-> Ensure your user has access to the node names output from `kubectl get nodes`.
-To change the ssh user use
+> Ensure your user has SSH access to the node names listed by `kubectl get nodes`.
+To change the SSH user set
-> `--ssh-user root` or similar.
-To configure your ssh keys, either use resolvable names for the nodes, or
+> `--ssh-user MY_USER`.
+To configure your ssh keys, use DNS resolvable names (or `/etc/hosts` entries) for the nodes,
-> add login directives to `~/.ssh/config` (or use `/etc/hosts` or local DNS for IP resolution):
+> and/or add login directives to `~/.ssh/config`:
 > ```bash
 > # ~/.ssh/config
 > Host node-1